 Note: this page is not publicly linked.
-I (Gergely) share it with people who reach out asking about either advice to grow their newsletter or asking for a recommendation.
+I (Gergely) share it with people who reach out asking about either advice to grow their newsletter.

 This article is my advice for people to grow their newsletters - and the story of how I did it.